T-Royale/T-Royale/README.md

 -      char discordTag = "@t_royale03";
 - 📘 I'll be using github to store my projects.
 - 👻 They are public so you can have a look at them.
+- 🚗 I also make random things on Thingiverse
 - 🗣 Speak Spanish and English.